Can you give us insight into your creative process? What helps you get ideas onto the page?

 What do you think is the value of poetry within society today?

-I subscribe to a few poetry newsletters – the Paris Review, poetryfoundation, etc – and it’s these poetry emails I’ve been opening before checking the news while following the Black Lives Matter protests in the US.
 Poetry has a way of cutting to the heart of a poet’s experience, a moment, a movement that stats and facts and op eds never can quite capture in the same way.
 Poetry has a way of deranging language so that we can see beyond its tired, well-trod pathways.
 Poetry can wake language – and the language-made-world – up for us.
 I’d say this isn’t so much true of ‘society today’ but society always.

-You have been involved in many fantastic projects and programs, such as National Young Writers Festival and the PPR Book of Short Stories.
+You have been involved in many fantastic projects and programs, such as the National Young Writers Festival and the PPR Book of Short Stories.
 What is your advice for aspiring writers in finding their creative community?

 Just launch yourself into one, don’t be shy!
 And if the community you are looking for doesn’t exist (and you have the time and energy), start one!